MartGon/awc-rs/docs/game/general/MapDesign.md

 Using a 3d models and camera, pretty much fixes this problem.

 However, despite complex, partial solution can be used to solve this problem while sticking to an isometric 2d view.
 It'd have to be a combination of optionally hiding terrain and detecting when a given block is hidden out of the camera view by other block.
-Tycoon games had this problems in some degree
+Tycoon games had this problems in some degree.

+**Tiles are Units**

+In this model, tiles could behave exactly like units.
+They've an HP bar that shows how close they're to being destroyed.
+For movement, units would only have a cost table that holds only units.